-- (a) A visual inspection for damage shall be performed each day or shift the sling is used. - (b) Slings found with conditions such as those listed in para.
+- (a) Each shift, before the sling is used, a visual inspection for damage shall be performed.
+Slings used in severe or special service should be inspected before each use. - (b) Slings found with conditions such as those listed in para.
 9-4.9.5 shall be removed from service.
 Slings shall not be returned to service until approved by a qualified person. - (c) Written records are not required for frequent inspections.